rubenvereecken/frida-stealth/README.md

 A maintained fork of [Frida](https://frida.re/) with stealth patches applied to evade common detection methods.

-**Inspiration & Credits:** This project builds upon the excellent work from [AsenOsen/frida-stealth](https://github.com/AsenOsen/frida-stealth) and [JsHookApp/Frida-Patchs](https://github.com/JsHookApp/Frida-Patchs).
+**Inspiration & Credits:** This project builds upon the excellent work from [AsenOsen/frida-stealth](https://github.com/AsenOsen/frida-stealth) (supports up to Frida v16) and [JsHookApp/Frida-Patchs](https://github.com/JsHookApp/Frida-Patchs).

+This fork maintains support for Frida v17+.

 ## What does it do?